-The NBA playoffs are underway, but you don't have to be a basketball fanatic to appreciate all the amazing celebrity sideline style.
-And while a sporting event may not be the first place we would rock five-inch heels, it certainly works for the likes of Beyoncé and Victoria Beckham.
-Meanwhile, Olivia Wilde opted to show her New York Knicks pride by wearing the team's colors: blue and orange.
-From coast to coast, fashionable stars have stepped out in cool ensembles to cheer on the LA Lakers and Brooklyn Nets, too — and we're highlighting some of our favorite courtside looks.
-Click through now to see them all now!
+NBA's newest champions are the Miami Heat!
+But even if you didn't watch the game (or any other sports game for that matter), you can still appreciate all the recent amazing celebrity sideline style.
+While a sporting event may not be the first place we would rock five-inch heels, it certainly works for the likes of Beyoncé and Victoria Beckham.
+From coast to coast, fashionable stars have stepped out in cool ensembles to cheer on their favorite teams — and we're highlighting some of our favorite courtside looks.
+Click through to see them all now!

 After this weekend's Final Four, the two teams left fighting for the NCAA Men's National Basketball Championship are Louisville and Michigan.
 Get updated on the highlights from those games, and find out what's in store tonight when the Cardinals and Wolverines face off to see who becomes the star of "One Shining Moment" — the tournament's tearjerker of a sports montage that punctuates the end of March Madness every year.